fabio914/RealityMixerVisionPro/README.md

 Developed by [Fabio Dela Antonio](http://github.com/fabio914).

-This project uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) to handle the TCP connection with the Vision Pro, Apple's VideoToolbox to encode and decode the video stream, and ARKit and RealktyKit.
-Its video decoder is based on [zerdzhong's SwiftH264Demo](https://github.com/zerdzhong/SwfitH264Demo).
+This project uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) to handle the TCP connection with the Vision Pro, Apple's VideoToolbox to encode and decode the video stream, and ARKit and RealityKit.
+Its video decoder is based on [zerdzhong's SwiftH264Demo](https://github.com/zerdzhong/SwfitH264Demo), and its encoder is based on [Anton Holmberg's](https://stackoverflow.com/users/1092966/anton-holmberg) and [Shay's](https://stackoverflow.com/users/3094082/shay) [example](https://stackoverflow.com/questions/28396622/extracting-h264-from-cmblockbuffer/28491746).

 Special thanks to [Yasuhito Nagatomo](https://twitter.com/AtarayoSD) for sharing the `RealityRenderer` example on Twitter.

+The `MiniBrush` example project uses code from Apple's [RealityKitDrawingApp](https://developer.apple.com/documentation/realitykit/creating-a-spatial-drawing-app-with-realitykit) sample project.